-Are you going after the budget-friendly audience?
+Are you going after a budget-friendly audience?
 Or maybe you’re going after the environmentally friendly?
-Based on who your target audience is, that will have a huge impact on the design layout, colors and messaging.
+Based on who your target audience is, that will have a huge impact on the design layout, colors, and messaging.

 - Test different font formats.

 Fonts are more important than you think.
 A brand designer should spend a few hours finding the perfect font for you.
 These fonts will be used in areas such as your website and printed brochures.

 Here are a few font examples and their purpose:

 - Sans Serif: strong, clean, and modern

 - Use consistent branding across all digital assets.